mstafford2012/SimpleMail/README.md

 ```
-0 [ ] Milton: Hey this is just to see how the inbox looks, espec...
+0 [ ] Stephen: Hey this is just to see how the inbox looks, espec...
-1 [ ] Milton: Hey Milton, How's it going?
+1 [ ] Aaron: Hey Milton, How's it going?
-2 [ ] Milton: test
+2 [ ] Tyler: test
 ```

 Then we read a message: `simplemail inbox 0`:

 ```
-From: Milton Fri Jun 17, 2016 11:32:48 PM
+From: Stephen Fri Jun 17, 2016 11:32:48 PM
 --------------------------------------------------
 Hey this is just to see how the inbox looks,
 especially when a single message is viewed.